MuchLoved Grants

 We are open to partnerships, collaborative projects and grant requests from those who are working to help bereaved people locally and nationally.
 These grants can be provided for the purpose of sustaining essential services, piloting new ideas or for expanding reach or capacity to better serve the community.
 Here are some of the projects we have recently supported.

-Friends Together Bereavement Support Network
+Friends Together Bereavement Network

 Friends Together was established in 2007 as a group for bereaved people who meet for coffee mornings, lunch or activities.
 The group has since grown into a place where bereaved people across Kent have a chance to connect, share and heal in the company of others who truly understand.